 If you use Contact Form 7, Jetpack or another plugin that makes use of REST API, you need to whitelist its REST API namespaces as described below.

-Permit access to a particular REST API namespace
+Permit access to a specific REST API namespace

 A REST API namespace is a part of a request URL that allows WordPress to recognize what program code processes a certain REST API request.
 To get the namespace, take a string between /wp-json/ and the next slash in the REST URL.
 Every plugin that utilizes REST API uses its own unique namespace.
 The table below shows namespaces for some plugins.

 |Contact Form 7

 Specify namespace exceptions for REST API if it’s needed as shown on the screenshot